 The secret?
 It's my Zesty Grilled Shrimp Marinade, and I think you're going to love it.

 It's a simple combination that comes together in the perfect way to infuse your shrimp with loads of flavor, and a bit of that zesty spice we spicy food lovers crave.
-It's the perfect grilled shrimp recipe, really, with such a bold and piquant marinade leading the way.

-It's also great if you're sautéing or cooking up shrimp on the stove top, so it's just a grilled shrimp marinade, but a shrimp marinade in general.
+It's also great if you're sautéing or cooking up shrimp on the stove top, so it's not just a grilled shrimp marinade, but a great shrimp marinade in general.
 No matter how you care to cook it!

 So hey, let's get cooking!